Second Ward, Houston: Primary and secondary schools

 Area students attend schools in the Houston Independent School District.

 Rusk K-8 School is located in the Second Ward, near Settegast Park, at Garrow and Paige Streets.
 Rusk is named after Thomas Jefferson Rusk.
 Zoned schools include Rusk K-8 (zoned only for elementary school), Jackson Middle School, and Wheatley High School.

 Beginning in the 2016-2017 school year the elementary zoned grades at Rusk will be phased out.
-The portions of the Second Ward were be rezoned to Burnet Elementary School and Lantrip Elementary School.
+The portions of the Second Ward were rezoned to Burnet Elementary School and Lantrip Elementary School.
 PreKindergarten through grade 2 at Rusk will be phased out immediately, with 3-5 being phased out in the following five years; elementary grades for Rusk will be phased out by fall 2019.

 East Early College High School and Middle College High School-Felix Fraga are in the Second Ward area.

 The Our Lady of Guadalupe School, a Kindergarten through 8 Roman Catholic school that is a part of the Our Lady of Guadalupe Church, Archdiocese of Galveston-Houston, is in the Second Ward area.